AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review.md

 -   Group and filter comments based on version of topic.

--   See side-by-side differences between different versions of topics shared for review.
+-   View side-by-side differences between different versions of topics shared for review.

 -   Automatically import \(deleted or inserted\) comments into the version of topic that was shared for review.